 The snapshot size is calculated by using fixed-sized data blocks as the minimum granularity for data backup in snapshots.

-When you delete a file from a disk, the used disk capacity that is displayed in the operating system decreases.
+When you delete a file from a cloud disk, the used disk capacity that is displayed in the operating system decreases.
 When you delete a file from the file systems of the operating system, the file is labeled as Deleted, but the data of the file is not physically deleted.
-File deletion on disks is a write operation, which does not reduce the actual amount of disk space occupied by data.
-If a snapshot is created during file deletion, the snapshot contains the data blocks that correspond to the deleted file.
+File deletion on cloud disks is a write operation, which does not reduce the actual amount of disk space occupied by data.
+If a snapshot is created before a file is deleted, the snapshot still contains the data blocks that correspond to the deleted file after the file is deleted.
 If files are physically deleted from the file systems of the operating system, snapshots do not contain the data blocks of the deleted files.
 For more information, view the documentation of the TRIM mechanism of file systems.

-The snapshot size may still increase even if you do not write data to a system disk.
-When an operating system is running, system files are generated and written to disks and backed up in snapshots.
+Even if you do not write data to a system disk, the snapshot size may still increase.
+When an operating system is running, system files are generated and written to the system disk and backed up in snapshots.

-The size of a snapshot may be slightly larger than the size of data that is written to the disk because specific metadata of file systems occupies disk space.
-The data blocks of the snapshot contain metadata and the written data.
-For example, if you create only 1 MB of text files on a disk, the size of the data backed up by snapshots is slightly larger than the size of the text files due to file system metadata.
+The size of a snapshot may be slightly larger than the size of data that is written to the source disk of the snapshot.
+This is because some metadata of file systems occupies disk space.
+The data blocks of the snapshot contain metadata and the data written by you.
+For example, if you create only 1 MB of text files on a cloud disk, the size of the data backed up by snapshots is slightly larger than the size of the text files due to the presence of file system metadata.
 The snapshot size is greater than 1 MB.